Ugly Americans (TV series): Production

+On September 3, 2014, the series was revived as a mobile app game for iOS.

 Plot

 An upbeat, mild-mannered man named Mark Lilly moves to Manhattan, which is inhabited by humans and a wide variety of non-human and demonic species.
 He becomes a social worker with the Social Services Division of the Department of Integration, a sub-set of the U.S. Department of Homeland Security, which specializes in facilitating the integration of the non-humans into the city.

 Mark lives with a lazy, over-sexed zombie roommate and has a wizard co-worker and a demon boss.
 His succubus girlfriend, who also works at the Department of Integration, is the daughter of Satan (who is trying to bring about the end of days) and a human who "looks like Mia Farrow in Rosemary's Baby".

 Mark struggles to stay cheerful and politically correct while working with his bizarre and frequently dangerous companions.